Home

 The nose shape becomes sharper and more balanced

-3. Customized 1:1 analysis for alar resection
+3. Customized 1:1 analysis for alar Reduction

 Ideally, the width of the nostrils should be the same as the distance between the eyes, narrower than the horizontal length of the lips, and the angle at the base of the nasal columella should be 2.1 degrees.